 On Metro Last Light, for instance, the difference amounted to only 1%

-Read full GamerNexus report here: PCIe 3.0 x8 vs. x16: Does It Impact GPU Performance?
+Read the full GamerNexus report here: PCIe 3.0 x8 vs. x16: Does It Impact GPU Performance?

 Pudget Systems Performance Report: Mixed Results

 Pudget Systems also conducted a similar study.
 They tested an NVIDIA Titan X separately on an x8 and x16 slot as well as tested dual NVIDIA Titan X.